Bira/octopus-carnival/_drafts/2016-10-19-characters-magic-archer.md

 Master (Bow) to improve their base damage and chose single-target damaging touch spells to increase it even further.

-_Archer-Commanders_ go for Born War Leader and choose beneficial spells to use on allies through Arrow of Mercy (see below).
+_Archer-Commanders_ go for Born War Leader and choose healing and support spells to use on allies through Arrow of Mercy (see below).

 ### Magic Archer Power-Ups